Find Trade Colleges

 Best Massachusetts Schools for Affordable Quality for an Associate in Mechanical Engineering

-Our analysis found Springfield Technical Community College to be the best value school for mechanical engineering technology students who want to pursue a associate degree in Massachusetts.
-STCC is a small public school located in the medium-sized city of Springfield.
+Our 2023 rankings named Springfield Technical Community College the best value school in Massachusetts for mechanical engineering technology students working on their associate degree.
+STCC is a small public school located in the city of Springfield.

-STCC undergraduate students pay an average of $5,520 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at STCC are $5,520 per year.
 ME Tech majors at STCC take out an average of $6,288 in student loans while working on their Associate Degree.

-Out of the 2 schools in Massachusetts that were part of this year’s ranking, University of Massachusetts - Lowell landed the # 2 spot on the list.
-Located in the large suburb of Lowell, UMass Lowell is a public college with a large student population.
+You’ll be in good company if you decide to attend University of Massachusetts - Lowell.
+It ranked #2 on our 2023 Best Value Mechanical Engineering Associate Degree Schools in Massachusetts list.
+Located in the suburb of Lowell, UMass Lowell is a public college with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at UMass Lowell are $16,182 a year.
+In-state tuition fees for undergraduate students at UMass Lowell are $16,182 per year.

-Explore all the Best Value Mechanical Engineering Technology Schools in the New England Area or other specific states within that region.
+Explore all the Best Value Mechanical Engineering Technology Colleges in the New England Area or other specific states within that region.

 Mechanical Engineering Technology Related Majors for ME Tech